Zapper-fi/protocol/docs/Interpretation/event-interpretation/guide/getting-started.md

 :::tip

-To get a more in-depht look at the interpretation interface, you can watch this short video.
-INSERT JASPER VID
+To get a more in-depht look at the interpretation interface, you can watch [this short video](https://youtu.be/WnOqA-oacSM).

 :::